aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Wed Jul 16 05:17:11 2025
+Last update: Thu Jul 17 05:16:29 2025

 ### Let's play! 🎮